databrary/policies/agreement-annex-III.md

 Affiliates must always respect the release level associated with shared files.
-For example, data marked with an *Authorized Users* release level may only be viewed in research contexts (e.g., in the Authorized Investigator\'s laboratory) by the Authorized Investigator or people under the supervision of the Authorized Investigator.
-Similarly, only those data with a release level of *Learning Audiences* or *Public* may be shown in research or educational presentations outside the Authorized Investigator\'s laboratory.
+For example, data marked with an *Authorized Users* release level may only be viewed in research contexts (e.g., in the Authorized Investigator's laboratory) by the Authorized Investigator or people under the supervision of the Authorized Investigator.
+Similarly, only those data with a release level of *Learning Audiences* or *Public* may be shown in research or educational presentations outside the Authorized Investigator's laboratory.

 Research uses
 -------------